 SoFi will work with you to establish your threshold for risk and will diversify your investments to match.
 With portfolio selection and auto-rebalancing, SoFi is a great option to begin investing.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 Advisory services offered through `SoFi Wealth, LLC.
 A registered investment advisor.
 Neither SoFi nor its affiliates is a bank.
-SoFi Money is offered through SoFi Securities, LLC, member FINRA / SIPC .
+SoFi Checking and Savings is offered through SoFi Securities, LLC, member FINRA / SIPC .